 DCN subcontracted Stocznia Remontowa in Gdansk to carry out construction and fitting for the centre and aft sections.

 In June 2011, Russia signed an agreement to procure two Mistral-class helicopter carriers from France.
-The deal was worth $1.52 bn.
-The ships were built by DCNS and STX along with Russian United Shipbuilding Corporation, OSK.
+The deal was worth $1.52bn.
+The ships were built by DCNS and STX along with the Russian United Shipbuilding Corporation, OSK.

-The Mistral Class is fitted with the DCN Senit 8 derivative combat data system and are fitted with the French Navy’s SIC 21 command system for joint operations, which is developed by Thales.
+The Mistral Class is fitted with the DCN Senit 8 derivative combat data system as well as the French Navy’s SIC 21 command system for joint operations, which is developed by Thales.

 A high-performance communications suite includes the Thales Syracuse III satellite communications system.

 The ship has the capacity to carry up to 16 medium or heavy helicopters below deck, for example the NH90, SA 330 Puma, AS 532 U2 Cougar or AS 665 Tiger helicopters.
 The flight deck has six landing spots and a 1,800m² hangar.
 The 5,000m² flight deck can accommodate up to six helicopter movements simultaneously.

 The Mistral carries either four CTM, landing craft utility (LCU) or two air-cushion landing craft (LCACs).

 The French Navy ordered new high-speed landing craft, engins de débarquement amphibie rapide (EDA-R) which could be carried on the Mistral.

 The ship has a crew of 160 with 20 officers.
 A mission voyage involving the transport of troops and equipment would typically take two to three weeks.
 Mistral and Tonnerre carry sufficient stores for the crew and 450 troops for 45 days between replenishments.
 The maximum speed is 19k and the range at 14k is 11,000nm.